mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 #### Disclaimer

-**This versions contains a bug where it will fail when retrying an installation, upgrading or addding additional nodes, it is strongly recommended to use a newer version.**
+<p class="message--warning"><strong>WARNING: </strong>This version contains a bug where it will fail when retrying an installation, upgrading or addding additional nodes, it is strongly recommended to use a newer version.</p>

-The marker file on the nodes was being set with incorrect permissions and a change in the Konvoy wrapper surfaced this error, the user inside the Konvoy not being able to read the file.
+The marker file on the nodes was being set with incorrect permissions and a change in the Konvoy wrapper surfaced this error, meaning that the user inside the Konvoy could not read the file.

 The error you might see will be something similar to: